insected/bobbae_gcp-wiki/VLAN.md

+[VLANs](  https://en.m.wikipedia.org/wiki/Virtual_LAN ) allow network administrators to group hosts under the same switch or between different switches.

+The protocol most commonly used today to support VLANs is [IEEE 802.1Q]( https://en.m.wikipedia.org/wiki/IEEE_802.1Q   ).

+VLANs work by applying tags to network frames and handling these tags in networking systems – creating the appearance and functionality of network traffic that is physically on a single network but acts as if it is split between separate networks.
+In this way, VLANs can keep network applications separate despite being connected to the same physical network, and without requiring multiple sets of cabling and networking devices to be deployed.

+## Virtual Networking

+]Network Virtualization](  https://www.vmware.com/topics/glossary/content/network-virtualization ) is a process of logically grouping physical networks and making them operate as single or multiple independent networks called Virtual Networks.

+For example, [VMware NSX Data Center](    https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/index.html  ) is a network virtualization platform that delivers networking and security components like firewalling, switching, and routing that are defined and consumed in software.

-Linux has rich virtual networking capabilities that are used as basis for hosting VMs and containers, as well as cloud environments.
-In this post, I will give a brief introduction to all commonly used virtual network interface types.
+Linux also has rich virtual networking capabilities that are used as basis for hosting VMs and containers, as well as cloud environments.